Who Wants to Be a Millionaire (American game show): Special editions

 Various special editions and tournaments have been conducted, which feature celebrities playing the game and donating winnings to charities of their choice.
 During celebrity editions on the original ABC version, contestants were allowed to receive help from their fellow contestants during the first ten questions.
 Any celebrity contestant who gives the wrong answer in any of the first ten questions will leave with the amount of the previous question correctly and then doubled (up to $32,000) regardless.
 The first celebrity contestant to win the top prize is David Chang, who won $1,000,000 for his charity, Southern Smoke Foundation.
 The second overall celebrity contestants and the first duo to win the top prize were Ike and Alan Barinholtz, winning $1,000,000 for their charity, the ASL Program at Los Encinos School.
 The third overall celebrity contestants and the second duo to win the top prize were Ken Jennings and Matt Damon, winning $1,000,000 for their charity, Water.org.
 The fourth overall celebrity contestants and the third duo to win the top prize were Oscar Nuñez and Kate Flannery, winning $1,000,000 for their charities, Planned Parenthood and Philabundance.
-Other successful celebrity contestants throughout the show's run have included Drew Carey, Rosie O'Donnell, Norm Macdonald, Charles Esten, Lauren Lapkus, Anderson Cooper, and Julie Bowen, all of whom won $500,000 for each of their charities.
+The fifth overall celebrity contestants and the fourth duo to win the top prize were Jamie Ding and Ben Affleck, winning $1,000,000 for their charity, Eastern Congo Initiative.
+Other successful celebrity contestants throughout the show's run have included Drew Carey, Rosie O'Donnell, Norm Macdonald, Charles Esten, Lauren Lapkus, Anderson Cooper, Julie Bowen, Paul Giamatti, Jesse Eisenberg, Paul Scheer and Rob Huebel, all of whom won $500,000 for each of their charities, while the latter four played as two separate pairs.
 The episode featuring O'Donnell's $500,000 win averaged 36.1 million viewers, the highest number for a single episode of the show.
 Kermit the Frog also appeared as a guest audience member on November 14, 2000, which also aired a pop-up version, in the style of VH1's Pop-Up Video, on December 26 of that same year.